SRechenberger/grammata/README.md

 grammata
 ========

-**Grammata** is a simple script language interpreted and run as a monadic structure.
+**grammata** is a simple script language interpreted and run as a monadic structure.
+In future it will support polyparadigmatic features such as functional expressions and logical knowledge bases and queries to use them.

 Syntax
 ------